The cars : Rover 75/MG ZT development history

 The ambition: to build the world’s best FWD car

-The BMW range of cars had established themselves as being the “ultimate driving machines” – steering sweetly, cornering crisply, and above all possessing those quasi-sporting qualities that keen drivers so love – and that the motoring press sometimes go overboard on.
+The BMW range of cars had established themselves as being the ‘ultimate driving machines’, and that the motoring press sometimes go overboard on.
 This reputation, earned over two decades of sustained success, was a formidable one – and something that would be difficult to emulate in their British offshoot.
 However, Rover did need a definitive set of brand values – and BMW was keen to accelerate that process as quickly as possible.

 BMW and Rover’s differing ideas…

-Increased tensions between Rover and BMW would affect the latter stages of the R40’s development: the problem came with the fact that Rover tended to develop a car one way, whereas BMW favoured another – and because BMW were in charge, they would end up imposing their will on the British company.
+Increased tensions between Rover and BMW would affect the latter stages of the R40’s development: the problem came with the fact that Rover tended to develop a car one way, whereas BMW favoured another – and, because BMW was in charge, the company would end up imposing its will on the British company.
 The fact that BMW were now operating as project masters meant that the final stages of the R40’s test and development programme would be scrutinized.

 In reality, neither party was entirely wrong or right – Rover were keen on cost engineering, BMW had no such constraints.